Durjoysarker-swarup/Agri_RS_GIS_Project/phase_2_time_series/layer-b_temporal_signal_processing/Day_02_Smoothing_Methods/Report.md

 - Cloud-contaminated observations were assumed to remain after preprocessing and were not separately validated.

 These limitations should be considered when interpreting the results.

----

-## Conclusion

-Smoothing is an essential preprocessing step for satellite-derived NDVI time series.
-All evaluated methods reduced measurement noise, but they differed in their ability to preserve biologically meaningful vegetation dynamics.

-Among the evaluated algorithms, **Whittaker** and **Savitzky–Golay** demonstrated the best balance between noise suppression and signal preservation for this dataset.
-These smoothed time series provide a more reliable foundation for subsequent analyses, including interpolation, phenological feature extraction, and uncertainty assessment.

----

-## Next Step

-The next notebook will investigate **parameter sensitivity**, exploring how changes in window size, Gaussian σ, and Whittaker λ influence the reconstructed vegetation signal and the associated uncertainty.